folkertdev/rust-rfcs/text/3720-labeled-match.md

 In contrast

-- loop match is a desugaring no more complex than labeled loops and blocks
+- loop match has a straightforward desugaring
 - the transformation is syntax-driven, and therefore nicely bounded
 - programmers can write their code in such a way that they can be confident the desugaring to a `goto` kicks in
 - the (expert) programmer definitely wants the desugaring into a `goto`